-The primary objective is to collect and assess safety data, in particular the occurrence of long-term changes in incidence and severity of related adverse events in patients treated with HyQvia.
+The primary objective is to collect and assess safety data, in particular the occurrence of long-term changes in incidence and severity of related adverse events in patients treated with HYQVIA.

-Secondary objectives are to collect data on anti-rHuPH20 antibodies and, as available, other laboratory safety assessments, total IgG, further safety assessments that are obtained during the routine clinical management of the subjects, the prescribed treatment regimen, treatment administration, health-related quality of life (HRQoL) and health resource use (HRU) assessments.
+Secondary objectives are to collect data on the prescribed treatment regimen, anti-rHuPH20 antibodies and, as available, other laboratory safety assessments, total IgG, further safety assessments that are obtained during the routine clinical management of the subjects, treatment administration, and health-related quality of life and health resource use assessments (optional).

-Treatment regimens will be prescribed at the discretion of the attending physician in accordance with routine clinical practice.
-Visits to the investigator and all other medical care will be performed as is standard for the site and for the subject's healthcare.
-In addition, however, the subject will be invited to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but no more often than 4 times a year, for the measurement of anti-rHuPH20.
+Adult patients (\geq 18 years) who have been prescribed treatment with HYQVIA are enrolled.
+Treatment regimens are prescribed at the discretion of the attending physician in accordance with routine clinical practice.
+Visits to the investigator and all other medical care are performed as is standard for the site and for the subject's healthcare.
+In addition, however, the subject is requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but no more often than 4 times a year, for the measurement of antibodies against rHuPH20.